baylism/reactive-dashboard/README.md

 A basic dashboard using Spring WebFlux and React.

-This is a work in progress and currently only displays a couple of graphs with random data.
+This is a work in progress:

 ## TODO
 - [x] Set up development environment.